Postbox's Default Behaviors

 Windows: Options | Accounts | <your account> | Local Storage

-Here, you can decide wether your Inbox will be available offline, and configure wether new folders created in the account will be available offline as well.
-In addition, clicking the Select folders for offline use... button will let you place a check mark next to any additional folders that you would like to make available.
+Here, you can decide whether your Inbox will be available offline and configure whether new folders created in the account will be available offline as well.
+In addition, clicking the Select folders for offline use... button will let you place a checkmark next to any additional folders that you would like to make available.

 (In order to configure offline settings, make sure the account, and not an account group, is selected.)

 If you're anticipating working offline, you can tell Postbox to download/sync changes to all messages in your configured email folders and newsgroups.
 In addition, you can send all unsent messages, and have Postbox go into Work Offline mode once the process is complete.

 To download/sync your accounts in Postbox, go to the File menu and select Offline > Download/Sync Now...